themeteseyrek/backup-novit-website.github.io/_posts/2020-01-13-applications-open.md

 Ankara, Turkey – Novit.AI @ ODTU Teknokent

 **The Role:**
-As a Junior Machine Learning Engineer, you will be a core member of he team in developing our AI system for processing spaceborne image and radar data.
+As a Junior Machine Learning Engineer, you will be a core member of the team in developing our AI system for processing spaceborne image and radar data.
 The ideal candidate would be passionate about creating intelligent products never seen elsewhere before.
 You must be a self-starter, responsive, flexible, and able to succeed within an open collaborative peer environment.